iamtimsmith/iamtimsmith-com/content/posts/creating-a-better-seo-component-for-gatsby.md

 ---
 title: Creating a better SEO component for Gatsby sites
-date: '2021-02-15T06:00:00.000Z'
+date: "2021-02-15T06:00:00.000Z"
-seoDescription: >-
+excerpt: >-
     In this post, I'll show you how to build a better SEO component which is optimized for both search engines and social sharing to help your marketing strategy.
 published: true
 ---